-Name Archaeology of the Late Middle Ages and Early Modern Period

-Organizational unit Department of Archaeology

-ECTS credits 5

-ID 170491

-Semesters Winter

-Teachers Krešimir Filipec, PhD, Full Professor (primary) Tatjana Tkalčec, PhD, Assistant Professor

-Hours Lectures 30

-Prerequisites None

-Goal None The archeology of the late Middle Ages and the New Age deals with time that is often very well known to us from other sources, primarily from historical ones.
-The lectures will talk about medieval and modern centers, royal cities, markets, settlements.
+Name Archaeology of the Late Middle Ages and Early Modern Period that is often very well known to us from other sources, primarily from historical ones.
+The lectures will cover topics about medieval and modern centers, royal cities, markets, settlements.
 Their urban structure, buildings, houses, palaces, churches, cathedrals and more will be studied.
-Furthermore, there will be talks about medieval fortifications (burgs) and defensive architecture that preceded the wars with the Turks, about villages and their fields, about churches and monasteries, their equipment, cemeteries and material culture.
+Furthermore, different topics will be also studied - about medieval fortifications (castles) and defensive architecture that preceded the wars with the Turks, about villages and their fields, about churches and monasteries, their equipment, cemeteries and material culture.
 Students should get acquainted with the research methods of late medieval archeology, and the characteristic material from the mentioned period.
 Mastering the material on sites of a defensive character is an unavoidable unit in the study of medieval archeology, especially the late medieval period from which many finds originate.
 Analysis of morphological characteristics of architecture based on available documentation and literature.
 Interpretation of the function and timing of individual sites based on their architectural remains and movable archaeological finds, combined with the use of historical and other sources.

-Teaching methods Lectures

-Assassment methods Grading students in the final ex 70 m